Beautifully colorful corn mosaics are the perfect Thanksgiving art projects for preschoolers!

 I spent quite some time experimenting with the best way to dye corn kernels.
 Lots of blood, sweat, and tears went into perfecting that process.

 Okay, well there really wasn’t any blood or sweat.
 And the tears only happened when I knocked a full container onto the floor.
 But seriously, lots of effort went into it because I really wanted to know how to dye corn.

 The driving force behind that little science experiment was this idea for colorful corn mosaics!
-I love using beans to create Thanksgiving art with my preschool kids, but I wanted to try something different this year.
+I love using beans to create Thanksgiving art with my preschool kids, but I really wanted to try something different.
 Thus the quest for colorful corn! 🙂

-At the end of my corn dying spree, I had a variety of colors — the rich red and green corn from my most successful attempt, the blue and reddish orange from my failed first attempts, and the basic yellow corn.
+At the end of my original corn dyeing spree, I had a variety of colors.
+The rich red and green corn from my most successful attempt, the blue and reddish-orange from my failed first attempts, and the basic yellow corn.

 As they wandered over to me, I explained that a mosaic is a piece of art created from small bits of materials.
 Since we were using corn, we were making corn mosaics.

 I happily created my own piece of corn art alongside the children.
 It gave us the chance to talk about our plans for the upcoming Thanksgiving holiday.
 Creating and playing give way to such great conversations with my preschool kiddos!